-So, armed with great semolina flour, the cheese, and some other things I will mention in later posts, I came home and made fresh pasta for dinner.
-It was fantastic.
-The texture is somewhat different to regular fresh pasta, but it is oh so very very nice.
+I made fresh pasta for dinner.
+It was great.
+The texture is somewhat different to regular fresh pasta, but it is very good.

 To the cooked pasta, I added salt (celtic sea salt) and my home ground pepper, a drizzle of the good olive oil, some chopped parsley from the garden and chunks of the aforementioned Provolone Cheese.
 The cheese just oozed over the pasta.
 Nothing more was needed.

-[UPDATE: Check the comments from August 2011 for a discussion of flours, water, gluten content, binding agents and ways to experiment with making eggless pasta]
+Many people have left comments below with some helpful hints.
+Please read the comments from August 2011 for a discussion of flours, water, gluten content, binding agents and ways to experiment with making eggless pasta.

 Let the dough rest, covered with plastic wrap, for 0.5 hour or more.
 I left it for 5 hours before rolling.